adrianjoconnor/map-tile-service/README.md

 `npm run serve`

 Then open your browser and go to http://localhost:8081 and it should all be running.
+Use +/- to zoom in/out and the arrow keys to move around.

 If you'd prefer, you can build a docker image for the backend by running `docker build -t adrianoc/map-tile-service .`